Table of Contents

 Insurance firms must treat customers fairly and manage claims following state law and the Fair Claims Settlement Practices Regulations.
 According to this rule, insurance providers must be upfront and truthful with their customers.
 An insurance firm cannot intentionally mislead the truth or treat a customer unjustly in any other way.
 If a home insurance provider mistreats your claim, you might be entitled to file a claim against them.

 Please keep copies of your communications with the insurance provider and its agents.
 Assume they are recording your calls and remain calm.
-Save copies of your emails, and note the dates and callers’ identities when you speak on the phone.
+Save copies of your emails, and note the dates and callers’ identities when you speak.

 Keep track of the items you have insured, taking photographs and receipts.
-Right after an accident, take pictures of the damaged property, such as your car or house.
-Keep a record of your costs, including medical charges, repairs, legal fees, and missed payments.
-When making judgments and keeping records, be truthful.
-Pick a lawyer who has a lot of expertise with insurance lawsuits.
+After an accident, take pictures of the damaged property, such as your car or house.
+Record your costs, including medical charges, repairs, legal fees, and missed payments.
+Be truthful when making judgments and keeping records.
+Pick a lawyer who is experienced with insurance lawsuits.
 Insurance legislation may be difficult, costly, and time-consuming.

 How Do I File A Homeowners Insurance Lawsuit?